Good morning, you epic article writer, you.

 Slippers on?
 Favorite beverage at your side?
 It’s time to begin.

 Start by thinking about your topic, and what angle you’ll approach it from.
-Fire up a mind mapping program — or a piece of paper and your favorite pen — and get ready to start writing.
+Open up a mind-mapping program — or grab a piece of paper and your favorite pen — and get ready to write.

-Your headline is the most important group of words in your post, so spend plenty of time crafting one that will get your post the attention you’re looking for.
+Your headline is the most important group of words in your post, so spend plenty of time learning how to write headlines that will get your post the attention you’re looking for.
 Put that at the center of your mind map.

 Your subheads should be informative enough that someone scanning your post will understand the gist of it.